 Students seeking financial aid must submit a Free Application for Federal Student Aid (FAFSA).
-The FAFSA application is available from high school guidance offices, the Finlandia University Office of Financial Aid, or the FAFSA application can be completed on-line at www.fafsa.gov.
-Federal and state financial aid programs also use information provided by the FAFSA.
+The FAFSA application is available from high school guidance offices, the Finlandia University Office of Financial Aid, or the FAFSA application can be completed on-line at fafsa.ed.gov.
+Federal and/or state financial aid programs also use information provided by the FAFSA.